lolpre/9bot/9loop/source/_posts/no0.md

 ---
-title: 9Loop Newsletter No.0
+title: 9Loop Newsletter No.1
-date: 2024-03-17
+date: July 1, 2021
-description: Issue No. 0
+description: Issue No. 1
 ---

-## _Questions of the Week_
+## *Questions of the Week*

 ### 😈 What's the latest in your life?